dsuyu1/dsuyu1/README.md

 I am an undergraduate student working as an RSOC Student Analyst at my university!
 I have a deep interest in cybersecurity and a love for learning!
 ### My Blog
 I have a blog on Medium where I post my notes on topics I'm currently learning about!
 Feel free to check it out [here](https://medium.com/@dsuyu).
-I go over topics such as TCP/IP, IPv4, protocols, and more!
+I go over all sorts of cybersecurity and IT concepts!

 ### Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I hope to soon work as a Security Analyst.